 A detailed ultrasound examination during pregnancy is carried out in accordance with the orders of the Ministry of Health of Ukraine, as well as according to the recommendations of the International Society of Ultrasound in Obstetrics and Gynecology at the Academic Medical Center.

-In the first trimester at 11-13 weeks, complete examination of a pregnant woman and a foetus is performed.
-During this period, it is possible to eliminate severe foetal abnormalities, assess the risk of chromosomal pathology and obstetric complications.
-Risk assessment and ultrasound examination are not the direct foetal chromosomal analysis but they help to identify up to 95 % of chromosomal abnormalities if performed correctly.
+It is best to conduct a comprehensive examination in the first trimester for a period of 11-13 weeks.
+During this period, it is possible to exclude severe malformations in the fetus, to assess the risk of chromosomal pathology and obstetric complications.
+Risk assessment and ultrasound examination are not a direct analysis of fetal chromosomes, but when properly performed, they help to identify up to 95% of chromosomal abnormalities.

-In the second trimester at 19-21 weeks, a detailed foetal anatomy scan, control of its growth, evaluation of placental state and the state of amniotic fluid, cervix and blood flow in uterine arteries are performed.
-By analysing maternal blood, the risk of neural tube defects in the foetus (spina bifida, etc.) is detected.
+In the second trimester, for a period of 19-21 weeks, a detailed study of the anatomy of the fetus, control of its growth, assessment of the state of the placenta, amniotic fluid, cervix, and blood flow in the uterine arteries are carried out.
+In parallel, using the mother’s blood test, we determine the risk of neural tube defects of the fetus (cleft spine, etc.).

 AMC ADVANTAGES FOR YOU

 - Expert ultrasound examination at all stages of pregnancy

 - Specialised examination during multifetal pregnancy focusing on specific complications

 - Specialised examination of some complex abnormalities with forecast evaluation